 When is the last time you read the user guide to a new product?
 How often do you read the dense legal copy at the end of a credit card bill?
 If you’re like most people, not that often.
 And the reason is that the copy isn’t that compelling.
 It’s an information dump.

 Nonprofits face similar issues when they try to write a good story for community funding.
-An easy mistake is thinking that a community funding platform is the perfect opportunity to inform everyone about your nonprofit’s programs.
+An easy mistake is thinking that a community funding platform is a perfect opportunity to inform everyone about your nonprofit’s programs.

 But to really be effective, donors need to know about your social impact.
 How much of a difference do you really make?
 And how can you describe that impact in a simple sentence?